latgarf/bh/README.md

 Error handling needs to be implemented for the cases when the user specifies expiry earlier than now.

 ### Check & fix ['Order Status' page](https://178.79.185.250/future/query/)
-It must show correct info at all stages of the order lifecycle: Submitted-Cancelled/Paid-Expired.
+It must show correct info at all stages of the order life cycle: Submitted-Cancelled/Paid-Expired.

 ##	ArchLinux Install